fidian/metalsmith-fidian-site/README.md

 }
 ```

-This will wrap all pages in the Mustache template stored as `handlebars/layouts/default-layout.html`.
+This will wrap all pages in a layout using `layouts/default-layout-before.html` and `layouts/default-layout-after.html`.
 If you want to change one page's layout, you can do that by editing the file's metadata.

 ```
 ---